ampretia/fabric-application-examples/docs/Into-to-1.4-contract-programming.md

 What is available - in the current development stream so you have chance to help shape it - is a high level of abstraction to help develop smart contracts.

 ## All new?
-Well maybe not *all* new; we're buildling upon, not destroying the foundations laid by the existing concepts in Hyperledger Fabric - and bring the experience of Hyperledger Composer to aim high.
+Well maybe not *all* new; we're building upon, not destroying the foundations laid by the existing concepts in Hyperledger Fabric - and bring the experience of Hyperledger Composer to aim high.

 >All available in the master branch - feedback will help shape the future!

-## Chanincode, Smart Contracts, and SDKs
+## Chaincode, Smart Contracts, and SDKs

 As with many systems - you'll have some code is running 'server side', 'in the cloud' etc. And some code that is acting as a trigger, a local application, an API etc.